 The proposed bill establishes a requirement for applicants under the age of 25 to complete an online driver work zone and first responder safety course as part of the process for obtaining a new driver's license in Washington State.
 The Department of Licensing is tasked with contracting a provider to offer this course at no cost to eligible residents.
-Additionally, the bill amends existing laws regarding intermediate licenses to include the completion of this safety course as a prerequisite for applicants.
-The bill also allows for the waiver of this requirement if the course is unavailable at the time of application.
+Additionally, the bill amends existing laws to include the completion of this course as a prerequisite for obtaining an intermediate license.
+The Department may waive this requirement if the course is unavailable at the time of application.

 Furthermore, the bill modifies regulations surrounding speed safety camera systems in state highway work zones.
-It mandates that the revenue generated from these systems be allocated to traffic safety initiatives, including funding for the newly required online safety course.
-The Washington State Patrol and the Department of Transportation are required to report on the effectiveness of these camera systems and their impact on safety in work zones.
-The act is set to take effect on May 1, 2026, and includes provisions for the expiration of certain sections by June 30, 2030.
+It mandates that these systems can only issue infractions when workers are present and outlines the responsibilities of the Department of Transportation and the Washington State Patrol in administering and enforcing these systems.
+Revenue generated from these cameras is designated for traffic safety initiatives, including funding the newly required safety course.
+The bill also includes provisions for public awareness campaigns and reporting on the effectiveness of speed safety camera systems, with a sunset clause set for June 30, 2030.
+The act is set to take effect on May 1, 2026.

 Statutes affected: Original Bill: 46.20.075, 46.63.200